Functions

 Nested Subquery Support: Applicable to both inner and outer queries.

-Applicable To: Tables and supertables.
+Applicable to: Tables and supertables.

 Usage Instructions:

-• The precision of the input timestamp is determined by the precision of the queried table; if the table is not specified, the precision is milliseconds.
+is NULL, it is equivalent to the time unit not being specified. - The precision of the input timestamp is determined by the precision of the table being queried; if no table is specified, the precision is milliseconds.

 Example: